ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

-# Google Colab Stable Diffusion XL Image Generator
+# Google Colab Non WebUI Stable Diffusion XL Image Generator

 This is a simple Google Colab notebook made by a high school student for generating images using Stable Diffusion XL.